Hunding's Saga - 51: The Prince, Hunding's Crew Welcomed Anew in Holmgard

-Closing on the lands of the Rus
+Closing again on the lands of the Rus

 Eirik Lifingsson made Hunding, his crew and the youngsters Ivar and Osbeorn welcome.
 Food and drink were brought for them and Eirik begged their forgiveness for having to leave them whilst he saw to something for his lord and master.
 Valdemar's heir Svyatopolk was entertaining Arab merchants, he told Hunding, and had been offered wine.
 They had turned the wine away and now Eirik had to find sherbet from somewhere.